Local assistance

 Observatory.

-Click: post/erases the covered zones by artillery of the fortifications.
+Click: to post/erase the covered zones by artillery of the fortifications.
 This artillery is very far from covering the whole of the borders (see the zones in red on the small chart)!

 /Coward takes the object